nabormendonca/gpt-4v-enade-cs-2021/questions/q11-eng.md

 **Verdict**

-The response from ChatGPT is consistent with the answer key."
+The response from ChatGPT is consistent with the answer key.